atturk/EldenRingBowFarming/README.md

 - buy as many arrows as you can, most merchants sell an infinite amount of them
 - make sure your bow has the skill "Mighty Shot".
 You can buy it from the Twin Maiden Husks at the roundtable hold
 - rebind "Skill" to "J", "Guard" to "O" and "Attack" to "P" in the settings
-- mark the "Palace Approach Ledge-Road" site of grace in your grace menu on the map. do that by standing or sitting at the site of grace and pressing the following buttons:
+- mark the "Palace Approach Ledge-Road" site of grace in your grace menu on the map by standing or sitting at the site of grace and pressing the following buttons:
   - XBOX Controller: MENU, Y, RS
   - PS Controller: SHARE, TRIANGLE, R3
   - Keyboard: G, F, Z